Coder-RL/LibreChat-Ollama/rag_api/README.md

 2. **API Security**:
    - Token-based authentication is implemented for all endpoints except `/health`
    - Tokens can be rotated, revoked, and audited using the `manage_token.py` script
+   - Token usage is tracked with metadata (creation time, last used, request count, IP addresses)
+   - Stale tokens can be automatically revoked to prevent security risks
    - Rate limiting is implemented to prevent abuse (10/min for `/embed`, 20/min for `/rag/query`)
+   - Security events are logged and can be monitored via the `/security/audit` endpoint
+   - Multiple failed authentication attempts from the same IP are flagged as security alerts
+   - Email and Slack notifications can be sent for security events using the `notify.py` script
    - In production, restrict CORS to specific origins
    - Consider using HTTPS in production environments
    - Optional IP whitelisting can be enabled for additional security